-If you are worried about maintaining or improving your fitness while traveling, here are some of my best tips and tricks to help you stay fit while on the road.
+Worried about maintaining your fitness while you’re on vacation or business trip?
+As a lifelong athlete, here are some of the best tips and tricks I’ve learned that help me stay in shape on the road.

 1. Go for a walk or run to explore the city you are in.